seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 **Messenger**
 Take no offence that I would not offend you:
 To punish me for what you make me do.
-Seems much unequal: he’s married to Octavia.
+Seems much unequal: he's married to Octavia.

 **CLEOPATRA**
 O, that his fault should make a knave of thee,
-That art not what thou’rt sure of!
+That art not what thou'rt sure of!
 Get thee hence:
 The merchandise which thou hast brought from Rome
 Are all too dear for me: lie they upon thy hand,
-And be undone by ’em!
+And be undone by 'em!

 *Exit Messenger*